WPS in UAE: Everything Employers and Employees Should Know

 The Lebanese Pound (LBP) or lira, is the weakest currency in the world.
 The currency lost its value after the banking sector crisis in 2019.
 Once pegged at 1,500 LBP per USD from December 1997 through January 2023, it lost over 98% of its value following the crisis.
 The Lebanese economy remains trapped in one of the worst financial crises, which was even worsened by hyperinflation, capital controls, and loss of foreign reserves.

-Here are the strongest currencies in the world!
+Have a look at the strongest currencies in the world!

 Iranian Rial (IRR)